Saturday, July 21, 2012

 1973: The Carpenters made it three weeks in a row at #1 on the Adult Contemporary chart with "Yesterday Once More".

 1973: Jim Croce scored his first #1 song with "Bad, Bad Leroy Brown".
-Billy Preston fell with "Will It Go 'Round in Circles" and the Carpenters had their 13th hit in four years ("Yesterday Once More"), with all but three of those going Top 10.
+Billy Preston fell with "Will It Go 'Round In Circles" and the Carpenters had their 13th hit in four years ("Yesterday Once More"), with all but three of those going Top 10.
 Three Dog Night's classic "Shambala" was at #4 and Paul Simon's "Kodachrome" was at 5.
-The rest of the Top 10: George Harrison with "Give Me Love (Give Me Peace On Earth)", Deep Purple with "Smoke on the Water", Bette Midler blasted into the Top 10 with "Boogie Woogie Bugle Boy", Clint Holmes with "Playground in My Mind" and Bloodstone placed "Natural High" at #10.
+The rest of the Top 10: George Harrison with "Give Me Love (Give Me Peace On Earth)", Deep Purple with "Smoke On The Water", Bette Midler blasted into the Top 10 with "Boogie Woogie Bugle Boy", Clint Holmes with "Playground In My Mind" and Bloodstone placed "Natural High" at #10.

 1976: The Eagles performed at the Center & Exhibition Hall in Louisville, Kentucky.

-1977: The Rolling Stones were joined onstage by Linda Ronstadt in her hometown of Tucson, Arizona, for "Tumbling Dice", which Ronstadt remade for her Simple Dreams album.
-1979: Tubeway Army owned the top U.K. album with Replicas.
+1977: The Rolling Stones were joined onstage at the Tucson Community Center by Linda Ronstadt in her hometown of Tucson, Arizona, for "Tumbling Dice", which Ronstadt remade for her Simple Dreams album.

 1979: "Bad Girls" by Donna Summer took over at #1 on the